This short tutorial will show you how to extract the automatic SMTP replies.

 Remember that SMTP replies can only be extracted for campaigns which have already been sent, and therefore the replies have been collected.

 To begin, go to SCENARIO > Campaigns and find the email campaign for which you wish to extract the SMTP replies.
-Click on the workload gauge on the right.
+Click on the campaign or the action you want to extract the replies from.

 The campaign opens, showing the basic statistics and a preview.